swcarpentry/hg-novice/_extras/discuss.md

 ~~~
 {: .bash}

-Each repository can also have its own configuration file stored at `.hg/hgrc`.
+Each repository can also have its own configuration file stored at
-That file is where the path to a remote location that the repo may have been cloned from is stored.
+`.hg/hgrc`.
+That file is where the path to a remote location that the
-You can open that file for editing with the command `hg config --local`.
+repo may have been cloned from is stored.
+You can open that file for
+editing with the command `hg config --local`.

 ## Non-text Files

-Recall when we discussed [Conflicts](03-conflict.html)
-there was a challenge that asked:
+Recall when we discussed [Conflicts](03-conflict.html) there was a

-> What does hg do
-> when there is a conflict in an image or some other non-textual file
+challenge that asked, "What does hg do when there is a conflict in an
-> that is stored in version control?
+image or some other non-textual file that is stored in version
+control?"
 We will now revisit this in more detail.

-Many people want to version control non-text files, such as images, PDFs and Microsoft Office or LibreOffice documents.
+Many people want to version control non-text files, such as images,
-It is true that Mercurial can handle these filetypes (which fall under the banner of "binary" file types).
+PDFs and Microsoft Office or LibreOffice documents.
+It is true that
+Mercurial can handle these filetypes (which fall under the banner of
-However, just because it *can* be done doesn't mean it *should* be done.
+"binary" file types).
+However, just because it *can* be done doesn't
+mean it *should* be done.

-Much of Mercurial's magic comes from being able to do line-by-line comparisons ("diffs") between files.
+Much of Mercurial's magic comes from being able to do line-by-line
-This is generally easy for programming source code and marked up text.
+comparisons ("diffs") between files.
+This is generally easy for
+programming source code and marked up text.
+For non-text files, a
-For non-text files, a diff can usually only detect that the files have changed
+diff can usually only detect that the files have changed but can't say
-but can't say how or where.
+how or where.

 This has various impacts on Mercurial's performance and will make it difficult to
 compare different versions of your project.